afps-spec

 AFPS is an open specification for declaring portable AI workflow packages.
-It standardizes how flows, skills, tools, and providers are described, versioned, and distributed.
+It standardizes how agents, skills, tools, and providers are described, versioned, and distributed.
 It focuses on package definition and composition, not on tool calling or agent-to-agent transport.

 Existing AI agent standards define capabilities — what an agent can do and how it communicates.
 AFPS defines goals — what the agent should accomplish, packaged with everything it needs.